 Eczema may affect any area, but it classically appears on your arms and behind the knees.
 It tends to flare periodically and then subside.

-· Red to brownish-gray patches, specially on the hands, feet, ankles, wrists, neck, eyelids, inside the bend of the elbows and knees and for infants on the face or scalp.
+SymptomsWhile the signs of eczema may vary person-to-person, the most common symptoms include:● Dry skin● Itching● Red to brownish-gray patches, especially on the hands, feet, ankles, wrists, neck, eyelids, inside the bend of the elbows and knees, and for infants on the face or scalp.

 Urticaria, also known as hives are raised, red, itchy welts (wheals, or swellings) of various sizes that seem to appear and disappear on your skin.